 Students are not allowed to take subjects that they are not prepared for, so be sure to check the prerequisites for each subject when looking into them.

-Melbourne recently renamed all subjects and the corresponding class codes.
+Melbourne class codes.
 For your reference, the first number in the sequence refers to the year or level of the subject:

 Numbers 1-3 are undergraduate.